Fishing Diary vs Analysis – What Really Delivers More in Fishing?

 Analysis means that your own catch data is combined with additional conditions.
 This makes not just individual sessions visible, but recurring patterns.
 Instead of mere memory, you develop a better understanding of when a spot, a method or a seasonal phase works particularly well.

-For Whom Is a Catch Log Sufficient?
+For Whom Is a Fishing Diary Sufficient?

 Frequently Asked Questions